A Game-Theoretic Utility Network for Cooperative Multi-Agent Decisions in Adversarial Environments: Background and Preliminaries

+In \textit{Robot Needs Hierarchy} \cite{9283249}, the agent's safety needs (Eq.~\eqref{safety_need}) expressed as the \textit{Safety Needs Expectation}, which can be calculated through its behaviors' weight and corresponding safety probability based on the data of perception and communication.
+The individual safety needs are the precondition for calculating the basic needs (Eq.~\eqref{basic_need}), which also can be presented as \textit{Basic Needs Expectation}.
+Only after fitting the safety and basic needs can consider its capability needs (Eq.~\eqref{capability_need}).

+\textbf{Here,} $P$ and $C$ represent the data of agent's perception and communication separately; $T$ represents the task requirement space; $U_i$ represents the utility value of agent $i$ in the group; $W$ represents corresponding weights; $A$ represents the level of agent's corresponding capabilities based on task requirements; $b_i$, $s_{t_i}$, and $c_i$ represent the size of agent $i$'s basic, safety, and capability needs solution space respectively; $\alpha$ represents the number of agents in the group.

+Through the above analysis, we adopt \textit{Utility Theory} to define the agent's fourth level needs -- \textit{Teaming Needs} (Eq. \eqref{teaming_need}), which represent higher-level needs for an intelligent agent.
+It can be regarded as a kind of motivation or requirements for cooperation achieving specific goals or tasks to satisfy the individual or group's certain \textit{Expected Utilities}.
+According to \textit{Robot Needs Hierarchy}, we define the adversary as follow:

-\begin{myDef}[Adversary] For certain state s$_1$ $\in$ S and a group of agents R$_1$ given the action series a$_{1i}$ $\in$ A fulfilling task T. Supposing without any interruption the maximum teaming needs is max(N$_1$(s$_1$, a$_{1i}$)).
+\begin{myDef}[Adversary] For certain state $\psi_1$ $\in$ $\Psi$ and a group of agents R$_1$ given the action series a$_{1i}$ $\in$ $\Lambda$ (action space) fulfilling task T. Supposing without any interruption, the maximum teaming needs is max(N$_1$($\psi_1$, a$_{1i}$)).
 Considering another groups agents R$_2$ involving with reaction series a$_{2k}$.
-With interruption by R$_2$, group R$_1$'s need is max(N$_{12}$(s$_{12}$, a$_{1j}$)).
+With interruption by R$_2$, group R$_1$'s need is max(N$_{12}$($\psi_{12}$, a$_{1j}$)).
 If Eq. \eqref{adversary} is satisfied, it can be defined R$_2$ an \textbf{Adversary} to R$_1$.
-In additional, if R$_2$'s corresponding expected needs when facing R$_1$ (N$_{21}$) is not equal to R$_2$'s current needs (N$_2$), then R$_2$ will be regarded as \textbf{Intentional Adversary} (Eq. \eqref{intentional}).
+In additional, if R$_2$'s corresponding expected needs with (N$_{21}$) or without (N$_2$) involving R$_1$ are not equal, then R$_2$ will be regarded as \textbf{Intentional Adversary} (Eq. \eqref{intentional}).
 Otherwise, we consider R$_2$ as \textbf{Unintentional Adversary} (Eq. \eqref{unintentional}).

 \end{myDef}